chrishoy/AIChat-Example/README.md

   }
 ```

-### Things to Beware
+### Things to Note
-- I am using `Redis` to store chat history, and this has been 'abused' to provide minimal orchestration of requests.
+- I am using `Redis` to store chat history, and this has been 'abused' to manage the chat history.
 - The `ChatService` should ideally be implemented as a scalable background microservice.
 I am using `DotNet Channel` for background process management because this is a monolithic example.
 - Throttling/request scaling has not been implemented as I am using a non-distributed Chat API (`Ollama` in this case), so if you throw multiple requests at `Ollama` while it is still trying to figure things out, you will run into issues.
 - `Redis` has been configured (in code) to invalidate conversations after 15 mins.